spinningtopsofdoom/closure-compiler-demo/meetup/closure/01-closure.md

 * `common.js` - 5.9K
 * `main.js` - 84K

-##  Wait `common.js` had React and ReactDOM along with all there dependencies!
+##  Wait `common.js` had React and ReactDOM along with all their dependencies!

 !SLIDE